microsoft/TypeScript-Handbook/pages/Enums.md

 let nameOfA = Enum[a]; // "A"
 ```

-TypeScript might compile this down to something like the the following JavaScript:
+TypeScript might compile this down to something like following to JavaScript:

 ```js
 var Enum;